 How to Use GitHub for WordPress Development

 If you’ve spent much time reading up on WordPress, chances are you’ve heard about GitHub.
-It’s one of the most popular platforms for developers to host their projects on and collaborate with others.
-Maybe you’ve even considered giving it a go yourself, but don’t know where to start.
+It’s one of the most popular platforms for developers to host their projects and collaborate with others.
+Maybe you’ve even considered trying it out yourself but don’t know where to start.

 The time has come to familiarize yourself with this invaluable WordPress resource.
 GitHub is an excellent platform for tracking, managing, and collaborating on development projects, so it’s well worth learning how to use.
 It enables you to host projects online and use the powerful version control of Git to keep track of every change.

 An Introduction to GitHub